tomproberts/PunctuatedSchismo/POLYGONS.md

 ## Guidelines

-The polygons we use should be as close to the areas where the languages/subgroups were immediately after the split, since their modern day locations are not necessarily representative of inter-group dynamics at the split event (this is particularly the case in a colonial context).
+The polygons we use should be as close to the areas where the languages/subgroups were immediately after the split, since their modern day locations are not necessarily representative of intergroup dynamics at the split event (this is particularly the case in a colonial context).
 In the case of settlement, e.g. as was the case for Faroese, the polygons for each group should exclude each other ( which may not be the case for the rough area of Old Norse).